Graduate Theological Union

 Do I have to take the GRE exam?

 All applicants from countries in which English is the official language are required to take the Graduate Record Exam (GRE) General Test.
+All applicants must submit GRE or TOEFL scores.
+The GRE verbal reasoning score is usually expected to be a minimum of 150, and analytical writing scores should be between 4 and 6.
 No application will be considered without a valid GRE score from an exam taken within the last five years.
-Doctoral applicants are ordinarily expected to have a minimum verbal score of 600.

 Do international students have different admission requirements?